-This function's response will be pretty printed if the JSONIFY\PRETTYPRINT\REGULAR config parameter is set to True or the Flask app is running in debug mode.
+This function's response will be pretty printed if it was not requested with X-Requested-With: XMLHttpRequest to simplify debugging unless the JSONIFY_PRETTYPRINT_REGULAR config parameter is set to false.
 Compressed (not pretty) formatting currently means no indents and no spaces after separators.